piratefsh/piratefsh.github.io/about.md

 I drink copious amounts of Chinese tea (gungfu-style in tiny cups) and I also like [graphic design](http://behance.net/piratefsh).

 I'm currently lacking a portfolio, but you can check out my [Github](http://github.com/piratefsh) for some things that I'm working on.
-Currently unavailable for freelance work, but I'm always excited about teaching opportunities in tech and open source projects for education.
+I'm always excited about teaching opportunities in tech and open source projects for education.

 I'm also on [Twitter](http://twitter.com/piratefsh) a lot.